rxzx33/yt_idea_analyzer/READ_ME.md

 This application now features a multi-page interface for better user experience:

 1. **Home Page** - Overview and instructions
-2. **Setup Channel Context** - Enter information about your YouTube channel for personalized analysis
+2. **Setup Channel Context** - Enter information about your YouTube channel for personalized analysis (uses generic placeholders by default)
 3. **Setup API Keys** - Securely enter and store your API keys
 4. **Analyze Content** - Perform content analysis using your API keys and channel context